 Publication DateNovember 9, 2009

-Citation InformationMoya L. Alfonso, Claudia Aguado Loi, Maria Serrano, Dinorah Martinez Tyson, et al..
-"Chronic Disease and Minor Depression: Patient and Family Perceptions" American Public Health Association conference (2009)
+Citation InformationMoya L. Alfonso, Dinorah Martinez Tyson, Claudia Aguado Loi, Jaime Corvin, et al..
+"Chronic Disease and Minor Depression: Patient and Family Perceptions" American Public Health Association Annual Meeting (APHA) (2009)

 Available at: http://works.bepress.com/moya_alfonso/85/